 I believe we come into this world whole and gradually, over time because of little hurts or big hurts we may disconnect from our true selves, our vulnerability, our susceptibility to be wounded, in order to protect ourselves when feeling the pain would have overwhelmed us.
 Most often learned in childhood, this begins a lifelong pattern of avoiding connection with ourselves and others, because to do so would require feeling uncomfortable feelings that we had learned to avoid in order to survive.
 Unfortunately, avoidance doesn’t work well as a long-term coping strategy.
 The body dysregulation caused by the repression eventually leads to psychological and physical symptoms that can not be ignored.
 There is a saying in the trauma healing world, “in order to heal you must feel”.
 Trauma processing doesn’t occur if feelings are avoided or aren’t felt.
 It’s like cleaning house but sweeping the dirt under the rug.
 The accumulation of trauma gets stored in the nervous system and shows up as symptoms of high anxiety, tension, emotional reactivity, depression and even chronic pain.
 Eventually, the house will have to be deep-cleaned.
 EMDR Therapy clears the dirt out from under the rug.
 It’s really powerful.
 The results I see in my clients continue to amaze me on a daily basis.

 Trauma therapy is a specialty that requires specialized training.
 It’s important to work with a therapist that understands trauma in order to minimize the risk of inadvertent re-traumatization, and to get results.
 I have spent my career helping people heal anxiety, trauma and PTSD symptoms.
 It is so important to me that people who suffer trauma-related symptoms get the right treatment to heal their symptoms.
 I want you to know that a happy future IS possible.
-For a free consultation contact me today.
+Contact me today to schedule an appointment.

 Training and Education